lightern/react/README.md

 * js/app.js includes the actual functions
 * js/dom-loader includes the elements in the DOM
 * node_modules folder includes the libraries used by Webpack

+What you need:

+* github address (where the page is visible)
+* domain